findy-network/findy-network.github.io/content/en/blog/SSI-identity-provider/index.md

 Let's suppose that our imaginary friend Alice uses an application, say a dating service, that provides a Facebook login button for its users.
 Each time Alice logs in, Facebook becomes aware that Alice uses the dating service.
-It also learns at which time and how often Alice is using the service.
+Depending on the service authentication model, i.e., how often the service requires users to reauthenticate, it can also learn a great deal at which time and how often Alice is using the service.

 Alice probably didn't want to share this data with Facebook and did this unintentionally.
 Even worse, Alice probably uses a similar login approach with other applications.
-Little by little, Facebook learns a great deal about which applications Alice is using and how often.
+Little by little, Facebook learns about which applications Alice is using and how often.
 Moreover, as applications usually provide a limited amount of login options, most users choose the biggest identity providers such as Facebook and Google.
 The big players end up collecting an enormous amount of data over users.